How to Farm Chia Coin, the New Storage-Based Cryptocurrency

 Our baseline Chia plotting PC uses a 6-core/12-thread CPU, and we've elected to go with Intel's latest Core i5-11400 simply because it's affordable, comes with a cooler, and should prove sufficiently fast.
 AMD's Ryzen 5 5600X would be a good alternative, were it readily available — right now it tends to cost about twice as much as the i5-11400, plus it also needs a dedicated graphics card, and we all know how difficult it can be to find those right now.

 For storage, we've selected a Sabrent Rocket 4 Plus 2TB that's rated for 1400 TBW.
-That's enough to create around 800–900 plots, at which point your Chia farm should be doing quite nicely and you'll be able to afford a replacement SSD.
+That's enough to create around 800–900 plots, at which point your Chia farm should hopefully be doing quite nicely and you'll be able to afford a replacement SSD.
 Mass storage comes via a 10TB HDD, because that's the most economical option — 12TB, 14TB, 16TB, and 18TB drives exist, but they all cost quite a bit more per GB of storage.
 Plus, you'll probably want to move your stored plots to a separate machine when a drive is filled, but more on that below.

 The other components are basically whatever seems like a reasonably priced option, with an eye toward decent quality.
 You could probably use a smaller case and motherboard, or a different PSU as well.
 You'll also need to add more HDDs — probably a lot more — as you go.
 This PC should support up to six internal SATA HDDs, though finding space in the case for all the drives might be difficult.

 At a rate of 18 plots per day, it would take about 30 days of solid plotting time to fill six 10TB HDDs.
 Meanwhile, the potential profit from 60TB of Chia plots (546 101.4 GiB plots) is currently… wow.
 Okay, we don't really want to get your hopes up, because things are definitely going to change.
-There will be more netspace, the price could drop, etc. But right now, at this snapshot in time, you'd potentially solve a Chia block every 11 days and earn around $5,900 per month.
+There will be more netspace, the price could drop, etc. But right now, at this snapshot in time, someone with 546 plots would potentially solve a Chia block every 12 days and earn around $5,380 per month.
+Of course, you probably don't have any plots yet.

+How fast will the netspace grow, where will it stabilize, how long will it take to create your Chia plots, and how much will 60TB of plots make long-term?
+Those are all great questions, and the short-term answer is that income will almost certainly be lower than the simple projection above.
+You can use the advanced calculator to get a different projection.
+For example, starting from 0 plots, plotting at 1.8 TiB per day, and filling up 60TB of drives gives a potential income of $6,410 over the next six months.

+But the reality is no one can say for certain where price or netspace will end up, hence the current hype and uncertainty.
+As with other cryptocurrencies, don't invest more than you can afford to lose.

 |Component